commandAGI/commandAGI/docs/tutorials/advanced/vnc-rdp-configuration.md

-# Configuring VNC and RDP in commandAGI2
+# Configuring VNC and RDP in commandAGI

-This tutorial explains how to configure VNC and RDP options in the commandAGI2 daemon to work with different VNC and RDP implementations.
+This tutorial explains how to configure VNC and RDP options in the commandAGI daemon to work with different VNC and RDP implementations.

 ## Introduction

-commandAGI2's daemon includes built-in support for starting and stopping VNC and RDP servers, which can be useful for remote viewing and control.
+commandAGI's daemon includes built-in support for starting and stopping VNC and RDP servers, which can be useful for remote viewing and control.
 These features are highly configurable to support different VNC and RDP implementations.

 ## Prerequisites

-- commandAGI2 installed with daemon support (`pip install "commandagi2[daemon]"`)
+- commandAGI installed with daemon support (`pip install "commandagi[daemon]"`)
 - Basic understanding of VNC and RDP protocols
 - VNC or RDP server software installed (optional, for testing)